 When Should You Call an Emergency Plumber?

 Not every plumbing problem needs an emergency call-out.
-Some situations absolutely do, and waiting could cost you thousands in water damage.
-Others can wait until business hours and save you the after-hours premium.
-As someone who attends emergency call-outs across Canberra every week, here is my honest take on what warrants an urgent call and what can wait.
+Some do, and waiting on those can cost you thousands in water damage.
+Plenty of others will sit quietly until business hours and save you the after-hours premium.
+I attend emergency call-outs across Canberra most weeks, so here is my honest read on which is which.

 Burst Pipe: Yes, Always Call

 A burst pipe is a genuine emergency, full stop.
-Water is actively flooding your home and every minute that passes means more damage to floors, walls, ceilings, and electrical systems.
-A burst pipe in Canberra during winter can release hundreds of litres per hour.
+Water is running into your house and every minute of it means more damage to floors, walls, ceilings and anything electrical in the way.
+A pipe that lets go in a Canberra winter can put out hundreds of litres an hour.

-What to do while you wait: Turn off the water at the mains immediately.
-The shut-off valve is usually near the water meter at the front of your property.
-This stops the flow and limits the damage until we arrive.
+Before we get there, turn the water off at the mains.
+The shut-off valve is usually near the water meter at the front of the property, and closing it stops the flow and limits the damage while you wait.
 Then call us on 0468 014 195.

 No Hot Water: It Depends